Competitive keyword analysis is the lifeblood of keyword research for any SEO expert or a website owner.

 Step 1.
 Head over to Keyword Research > Keyword Gap module.
 There, you can add your domain and those of your competitors (the tool will automatically suggest your rivals).

 Step 2.
-Analyze the list of keywords you aren't ranking for yet and start tracking them by clicking on them and adding the relevant keywords to your rank tracking.
+Analyze the list of keywords you aren't ranking for yet and start tracking them.
+Simply click on them and add the relevant keywords to your rank tracking.

 From then on, you'll be able to track the rankings of these terms as you implement them into your own content marketing.

 Before you start optimizing your pages for all of the keywords you've found, you still have plenty of keyword analysis to do.
-You need to find out what traffic these keywords can potentially bring in, how much it would cost to run a CPC campaign for them, and so much more.
+You need to find out what website traffic these keywords can potentially bring in, whether it's better to opt for search optimization or paid ads for different keywords, how much it would cost to run a CPC campaign for them, and so much more.

 In Rank Tracker's analysis tools we have such metrics as Number of Searches, Expected Visits, Competition, Cost Per Click, Keyword difficulty etc. — using them you can find the perfect competitive keyword group for any type of content you might be building.